EddieChoCho/tech_notes/SQL/OracleOperations.md

 ## Joins
 Generally join operations process only two tables at a time.
 In case a query has more joins, they are executed sequentially: first two tables, then the intermediate result with the next table.
 In the context of joins, the term “table” could therefore also mean “intermediate result”.

-NESTED LOOPS JOIN
+### Nested LOOPS JOIN
-Joins two tables by fetching the result from one table and querying the other table for each row from the first.
-See also “Nested Loops”.
+* It works like using two nested queries: the outer or driving query to fetch the results from one table and a second query for each row from the driving query to fetch the corresponding data from the other table.
+* like N+1 selects problem cause by ORM tool
+* The nested loops join delivers good performance if the driving query returns a small result set.
+* Otherwise, the optimizer might choose an entirely different join algorithm—like the hash join described in the next section, but this is only possible if the application uses a join to tell the database what data it actually needs.

-HASH JOIN
+### HASH JOIN
-The hash join loads the candidate records from one side of the join into a hash table that is then probed for each row from the other side of the join.
-See also “Hash Join”.
+* It loads the candidate records from one side of the join into a hash table that can be probed very quickly for each row from the other side of the join.

-MERGE JOIN
+* Hash joins cannot perform joins that have range conditions in the join predicates (theta joins).

+#### Tuning a hash join
+Requires an entirely different indexing approach than the nested loops join.
+##### The indexing strategy for a hash join
+* There is no need to index the join columns - Hash joins do not need indexes on the join predicates.
+They use the hash table instead.
+* Only indexes for independent where predicates improve hash join performance.-A hash join uses indexes only if the index supports the independent predicates.

+#### Other tips
+* Select fewer columns to improve hash join performance.
+    * Which is a challenge for most ORM tools.
+* Reduce the hash table size to improve performance; either horizontally (less rows) or vertically (less columns).

+### Sort Merge
-The merge join combines two sorted lists like a zipper.
-Both sides of the join must be presorted.
-See also “Sort Merge”.
+* The sort-merge join combines two sorted lists like a zipper.
+Both sides of the join must be sorted by the join predicates.

+#### Parts like hash join
+* Need an index for the independent conditions to read all candidate records in one shot.
+* Indexing the join predicates is useless.

+### Parts different from hash join
+* The join order does not make any difference—not even for performance.
+This property is very useful for outer joins.

 ## Sorting and Grouping
 SORT ORDER BY